NetApp/astra-connector-operator/README.md

-# Astra Agent Operator
+# Astra Connector Operator

-Astra Agent Operator deploys and registers a private azure cluster with [NetApp Astra](https://cloud.netapp.com/astra)
+Astra Connector Operator deploys and registers a private azure cluster with [NetApp Astra](https://cloud.netapp.com/astra)

 ### To deploy the operator
 #### Create the namespace for the operator